Hermes Trismegistus

 The wisdom attributed to this figure in antiquity combined a knowledge of both the material and the spiritual world, which rendered the writings attributed to him of great relevance to those who were interested in the interrelationship between the material and the divine.

-The figure of Hermes Trismegistus can also be found in both Islamic and Baháʼí writings.
-In those traditions, Hermes Trismegistus has been associated with the prophet Idris.
+The figure of Hermes Trismegistus can also be found in both Muslim and Baháʼí writings.
+In those traditions, Hermes Trismegistus has been associated with the prophet Idris (the Biblical Enoch).